soniitsa/shopping-plaza/README.md

-User Experience (UX)
+# User Experience (UX)

-Project Goals
+# Project Goals
-The goal of this project is to create an online bussiness store where people around the world can easily purchase clothing with ease.
+# The goal of this project is to create an online bussiness store called Shopping Plaza, where people around the world can easily purchase clothing with ease.

-User Stories
+# User Stories
-First Time Visitor Goals
+# First Time Visitor Goals
-1 As a first time visitor, I want to understand the main purpose of the site 2 As a first time visitor, I want to be able to easily navigate through the site 3 As a first time visitor, I want to be able to search for products specifically
+ As a first time visitor, I want to understand the main purpose of the site 2 As a first time visitor, I want to be able to easily navigate through the site 3 As a first time visitor, I want to be able to search for products specifically